Jason Miller, MD, PhD

 Nathan is an undergraduate student studying Molecular, Cellular and Developmental Biology with a minor in Business.
 Nathan discovered his passion for basic science research studying the fundamental mechanisms of autophagy in the lab of Dr. Daniel Klionsky, where he is now working to complete an honors thesis.
 In 2023, Nathan completed a summer internship with Dr. Ula Jurkunas at the Schepen’s Eye Research Institute, where he investigated the role of oxidative stress and mitochondrial dysfunction in the pathology of Fuch’s Endothelial Corneal Dystrophy (FECD).
 In the Miller lab, Nathan is examining autophagy and mitochondrial respiration.
 In his free time, Nathan sings in the Men’s Glee Club and enjoys outdoor activities such as hiking, skiing and rock climbing.
 Following graduation, Nathan wants to pursue training as a clinician-scientist.

-Alumni and Past Rotation Students
+Past Rotation Students

 (since lab started in fall 2021)